davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

   },
 ```

-Then we need to auto approve routes avertised by the App Connector
+Then we need to auto-approve routes advertised by the App Connector:

 ```json
   "autoApprovers": {